What Does an EPC Rating Mean?

 • It shows you the energy efficiency improvements you could make.

-• How much they these improvements could cost.
+• How much could these improvements cost?

-• How much you could save by making these improvements.
+• How much could you save by making these improvements?

 However, it’s also worth noting that the advice and information provided on an EPC are not tailored to you or your lifestyle and are designed for “typical use” or what is considered a typical household.